-In the mid-seventies, songwriter Tony Hester's substance addictions began to affect the incredible material that he had provided to the group, while around the same time Stax was failing as a label.
+Unfortunately, in the mid-seventies, songwriter Tony Hester's substance addictions began to affect the incredible material that he had provided to the group, while around the same time Stax was failing as a label.
 With the group's charttopping days in jeopardy, producer Don Davis helped them land a contract with ABC Records, and a second life as a recording act.
 Over the next several years, The Dramatics they released a number of successful albums and top 10 singles, though their coverage was, at that point, limited to the Soul radio.
 Hits like "Be My Girl," "Shake It Well" and "Fell For You" (later remade by Snoop Doggy Dogg) carried the group into the early 80s, when their popularity began to wane.
 They split up in 1982 as Reynolds and Banks both embarked on solo careers (Reynolds achieving some limited success with the hit "Key to the World"), and Demps went back to school to become a teacher.
 But The Dramatics reunited in 1986 with Somewhere In Time and its great crossover hit, "One Love Ago."

-While other popular 70s groups had trouble sustaining recording careers, the Dramatics continued to cut a new LP every few years, right up through 2002's Look Inside, a surprisingly strong record that received limited distribution in the U.S. (if you find it, check out the fantastic "Looks Like Rain").
-They received national attention for their professionalism in 2001 when they performed a save for "Fly Jock" Tom Joyner, singing two sets during his show's appearance in Detroit on less than 12 hours notice after a cancellation by DeBarge.
+While other popular 70s groups had trouble sustaining recording careers, the Dramatics continued to cut a new LP every few years, right up through 2002's Look Inside, a surprisingly strong record that received limited distribution in the U.S. They received national attention for their professionalism in 2001 when they performed a save for "Fly Jock" Tom Joyner, singing two sets during his show's appearance in Detroit on less than 12 hours notice after a cancellation by DeBarge.

 In 2003, the group, then consisting of Reynolds, Banks, Winzell Kelly, Willie Ford and Lenny Mayes, released Greatest Hits Live, a terrific peek at a 2001 Dramatics performance that showed the group still in fine form and a testament to the longevity of this great soul act.
 Sadly, group member Lenny Mayes died on November 7, 2004, after a long illness.